-9. Authorizes UNPROFOR, in carrying out its mandate in the Republic of Croatia, acting in self-defence, to take the necessary measures, including the use of force, to ensure its security and its freedom of movement;
+9. Authorizes UNPROFOR, in carrying out its mandate in the Republic of

+Croatia, acting in self-defence, to take the necessary measures, including the
-10. Decides to continue to review urgently the extension of close air support to UNPROFOR in the territory of the Republic of Croatia as recommended by the Secretary-General in his report of 20 September 1993 (S/26470);

-11. Decides in this context to extend UNPROFOR's mandate for an additional period terminating on 31 March 1994;

-12. Requests the Secretary-General to report two months after the adoption of the present resolution on progress towards implementation of the United Nations peace-keeping plan for the Republic of Croatia and all relevant Security Council resolutions, taking into account the position of the Croatian Government, as well as on the outcome of the negotiations within the International Conference on the Former Yugoslavia, and decides to reconsider UNPROFOR's mandate in the light of that report;

-13. Requests further the Secretary-General to keep the Council regularly informed on developments in regard to the implementation of UNPROFOR's mandate;

-14. Decides to remain actively seized of the matter.
+- 10. Decides to continue to review urgently the extension of close air - support to UNPROFOR in the territory of the Republic of Croatia as recommended - by the Secretary-General in his report of 20 September 1993 (S/26470); - 11.
+Decides in this context to extend UNPROFOR's mandate for an additional period terminating on 31 March 1994; - 12.
+Requests the Secretary-General to report two months after the - adoption of the present resolution on progress towards implementation of the - United Nations peace-keeping plan for the Republic of Croatia and all relevant - Security Council resolutions, taking into account the position of the Croatian - Government, as well as on the outcome of the negotiations within the - International Conference on the Former Yugoslavia, and decides to reconsider - UNPROFOR's mandate in the light of that report; - 13.
+Requests further the Secretary-General to keep the Council regularly - informed on developments in regard to the implementation of $\mbox{UNPROFOR's}\xspace$ - mandate; - 14.
+Decides to remain actively seized of the matter.